The Mean One: Plot

 As the creature attempts to break into Cindy's home, he is scared off by a man known as Doc Zeuss, who believes Cindy's story since his wife was murdered by the creature years ago.
 Burke goes to the mountain and finds the creature's hideout with several wallets of missing people.
 Cindy trains and prepares to kill the creature, who rampages through Newville and kills several residents.
 Burke discourages Cindy from facing the creature and finds out the wallets all belonged to tourists who were lured to the mountain by the same website Cindy saw, which is owned by Mayor McBean.
 He confronts Hooper, who confirms the creature's existence and explains that after Cindy's mother's death, the creature returned every Christmas to slaughter more people, and later his hideout was found.
 Hooper and Mayor McBean collaborated to make the website and send unsuspecting tourists as sacrifices in order to stop the creature's killing spree in addition to removing all Christmas decorations from the town.

 Mayor McBean attempts to leave the town, but the creature kills her on the way.
 Burke heads to the mountain to kill the creature but becomes injured and is rescued by Cindy, Hooper, and Doc.
 Hooper goes after the creature but is killed.
 Cindy retreats to her decorated home and waits for the creature.
 When the creature arrives, she ambushes and engages him in a fight.
 Cindy finally incapacitates the creature, but before she can kill him, Cindy sees that he is still wearing the necklace she gave him twenty years ago.
 Realizing that the creature never wanted to hurt anyone and that his murderous behavior sparked only when she called him a "monster", Cindy forgives the creature and kisses him on the cheek.
 This act of kindness causes the creature's heart to grow three sizes, which ends up exploding and kills him.
-Sometime after, Newville reverts to displaying Christmas ornaments, the creature is deemed an urban legend, causing the town to become a popular tourist destination while Cindy and Burke start a romantic relationship.
+Sometime after, Newville reverts to displaying Christmas ornaments.
+The creature is deemed an urban legend, causing the town to become a popular tourist destination while Cindy and Burke start a romantic relationship.
+As the movie ends, the narrator implies that the creature may return for next year, as its roar can be heard.

 Production

+Background

+The basis for The Mean One originated from a four-minute pitch trailer of a horror parody of Dr. Seuss's 1957 children's book How the Grinch Stole Christmas! made in December of 2021.
+Director Steven LaMorte had always enjoyed the source material, and experimented with the idea of "presenting it with a horror comedy twist."
+According to cast and crew members, it was never actually intended to be made into a full-length feature film.
+However, after the trailer gained an increased popularity on the internet, it was decided to expand the trailer into a full-length feature.